avitase/omelet/README.md

 ## How to use it properly?

 This template will give you a CMake Superbuild that builds [SDL3][1], [Dear ImGui][2], [glbindings][3], and [GLM][4] as dependencies and the actual SDL3/OpenGL template.
-Typically, building the Superbuild only has to be done once, you can then navigate to [`omelete/`](omelet/) (the subdirectory) and start fouling around here.
+Typically, building the Superbuild only has to be done once, you can then navigate to [`omelete/`](omelet/) (the subdirectory) and start fooling around here.

 The subproject [`omelet/`](omelet/) expects to find its dependencies under `build/install`.
 This happens automatically if you use our [CMakeUserPresets.json.EXAMPLE][6] (click on the link to learn more about what this is), e.g., by copying it: